207 Multi-Status

 Example

-In the example, the client posts XML data to the server.
-The server acknowledges that the data was received and processed.
-Three independent resources are required for this task, and the server returns a list to show the results of the interaction with each of them.
+The client posts XML data to the server.
+Three independent resources are involved, and the server returns individual results for each one.

 Request